Relevant life plans frequently asked questions

 However, where assets are paid out as soon as possible following a claim, there’s unlikely to be any significant exit charge.
 And there won’t be any exit charge if the assets are paid out within 3 months of a 10-year anniversary.

-We don’t believe so, providing the person covered is still in good health.
+We don’t believe so, providing the person covered (the employee) is still in good health.
 The company doesn’t own the plan so there’s no benefit in kind.
-The trustees are just exercising their discretionary powers to assign an asset to a beneficiary, in this case the policy to the person covered – the employee.
+The trustees are just exercising their discretionary powers to assign an asset to a beneficiary, in this case the plan to the employee.

 Nor do we believe there will be any capital gains tax charge on claim because the employee who has left isn’t paying for the assignment.

 No there isn’t.
-When an employee leaves service the trustees can appoint the plan to the employee who can continue it as a personal plan.
+When an employee leaves service, the trustees can assign the plan to the employee who can continue it as a personal plan.
 They could even put it into a personal trust if they wanted to.

 If the employee goes to another company, or starts up a new one, the new company can take over the plan and pick up the premiums.